-1.2.6.7.1.
-The vehicle shall be operated with the appropriate accelerator control movement necessary to accurately follow the speed trace.
-1.2.6.7.2.
-The vehicle shall be operated smoothly, following representative shift speeds and procedures.
-1.2.6.7.3.
-For manual transmissions, the accelerator controller shall be released during each shift and the shift shall be accomplished in minimum time.
-1.2.6.7.4.
-If the vehicle cannot follow the speed trace, it shall be operated at maximum available power until the vehicle speed reaches the respective target speed again.
-1.2.6.8.
-Decelerations 1.2.6.8.1.
-During decelerations of the cycle, the driver shall deactivate the accelerator control but shall not manually disengage the clutch until the point specified in paragraph 4.(c) of Annex 2.
-1.2.6.8.1.1.
-If the vehicle decelerates faster than prescribed by the speed trace, the accelerator control shall be operated such that the vehicle accurately follows the speed trace.
-1.2.6.8.1.2.
-If the vehicle decelerates too slowly to follow the intended deceleration, the brakes shall be applied such that it is possible to accurately follow the speed trace.
-1.2.6.9.
-Unexpected engine stop 1.2.6.9.1.
-If the engine stops unexpectedly, the preconditioning or Type 1 test shall be declared void.
-1.2.6.10.
-After completion of the cycle, the engine shall be switched off.
-The vehicle shall not be restarted until the beginning of the test for which the vehicle has been preconditioned.
-1. 2.7.
-Soaking 1.
-2.7.1.
-After preconditioning and before testing, the test vehicle shall be kept in an area with ambient conditions as specified in paragraph $\frac{1}{12}$.2.2.2. of this annex.
-1. 2.7.2.
+- 2.7.1.
+After preconditioning and before testing, the test vehicle shall be kept in an area with ambient conditions as specified in paragraph 2.2.2.2. of this annex. - 2.7.2.
 The vehicle shall be soaked for a minimum of 6 hours and a maximum of 36 hours with the engine compartment cover opened or closed.
 If not excluded by specific provisions for a particular vehicle, cooling may be accomplished by forced cooling down to the set point temperature.
-If cooling is accelerated by fans, the fans shall be placed so that the maximum cooling of the drive train, engine and exhaust after-treatment system is achieved in a homogeneous manner.
-1. 2.8.
-Emission and fuel consumption test (Type 1 test) 1.
-2.8.1.
-The test cell temperature at the start of the test shall be 23 °C \pm -3 °C. measured at minimum frequency of 1 Hz.
-The engine oil temperature and coolant temperature, if any, shall be within \pm 2 °C of the set point of 23 °C. 1.
-2.8.2.
-The test vehicle shall be pushed onto a dynamometer.
-1. 2.8.2.1.
-The drive wheels of the vehicle shall be placed on the dynamometer without starting the engine.

-- 1.2.8.2.2.
-The drive-wheel tyre pressures shall be set in accordance with the provisions of paragraph 1.2.4.5. of this annex. - 1.2.8.2.3.
-The engine compartment cover shall be closed. - 1.2.8.2.4.
-An exhaust connecting tube shall be attached to the vehicle tailpipe(s) immediately before starting the engine. - 1.2.8.3.
-Starting of the powertrain and driving - 1.2.8.3.1.
-The powertrain start procedure shall be initiated by means of the devices provided for this purpose according to the manufacturer's instructions. - 1.2.8.3.2.
-The vehicle shall be driven as described in paragraphs $\frac{1}{2}$.6.4. to $\frac{1}{2}$.6.10. inclusive of this annex over the applicable WLTC, as described in Annex 1. - 1.2.8.64.
-RCB data shall be measured for each phase of the WLTC as defined in Appendix 2 to this annex. - 1.2.8.75.
-Actual vehicle speed shall be sampled with a measurement frequency of 10 Hz and the drive trace indices described in paragraph 7. of Annex 7 shall be calculated and documented. - 1.2.9.
+If cooling is accelerated by fans, the fans shall be placed so that the maximum cooling of the drive train, engine and exhaust after-treatment system is achieved in a homogeneous manner. - 2.8.
+Emission and fuel consumption test (Type 1 test) - 2.8.1.
+The test cell temperature at the start of the test shall be 23 °C \pm 3 °C. The engine oil temperature and coolant temperature, if any, shall be within \pm 2 °C of the set point of 23 °C. - 2.8.2.
+The test vehicle shall be pushed onto a dynamometer. - 2.8.2.1.
+The drive wheels of the vehicle shall be placed on the dynamometer without starting the engine. - 2.8.2.2.
+The drive-wheel tyre pressures shall be set in accordance with the provisions of paragraph 2.4.5. of this annex. - 2.8.2.3.
+The engine compartment cover shall be closed. - 2.8.2.4.
+An exhaust connecting tube shall be attached to the vehicle tailpipe(s) immediately before starting the engine. - 2.8.3.
+Starting of the powertrain and driving - 2.8.3.1.
+The powertrain start procedure shall be initiated by means of the devices provided for this purpose according to the manufacturer's instructions. - 2.8.3.2.
+The vehicle shall be driven as described in paragraphs 2.6.4. to 2.6.7. inclusive of this annex over the applicable WLTC, as described in Annex 1. - 2.8.4.
+RCB data shall be measured for each phase of the WLTC as defined in Appendix 2 to this annex. - 2.8.5.
+Actual vehicle speed shall be sampled with a measurement frequency of 10 Hz and the drive trace indices described in paragraph 7. of Annex 7 shall be calculated and documented. - 2.9.
 Gaseous sampling